IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/pliant.md

 ![IBM SevOne Automated Network Observability](img/Lab%209%20-%208.png)

-12. Click on the + icon after the SevOne_Add_HFP tile statement and add ‘Assign’
+12. Click on the + icon after the SevOne_Add_HFP building block statement and add ‘Assign’
     - a.
 Variable: $result
     - b. $value: $SevOne_Add_HFP.result

-13. Delete any other tile after the one you just created (There might be another Assign tile with ‘Hello World’ that we don’t know, so please remove it)
+13. Delete any other building block after the one you just created (There might be another Assign building block with ‘Hello World’ that we don’t know, so please remove it)

 ![IBM SevOne Automated Network Observability](img/Lab%209%20-%209.png)